..

 Having carefully considered the written representation made, the Commission issued a formal decision on August 13, 2025, confirming its intention to proceed to seize management and control of Equity and appoint Craig Waterman of PriceWaterhouseCoopers SRL (“PwC”) as Manager with effect from Monday, August 18, 2025, until further notice.

-Further, subject to the Manager’s reports, the Commission will make its final determination as to whether to revoke Equity’s licence within ninety (90) days of said appointment.
+The formal decision notified Equity that, subject to the Manager’s reports, the Commission will make its final determination as to whether to revoke Equity’s licence within ninety (90) days of said appointment.

 According to section 25(4) of the FSCA, a financial institution that is aggrieved by the revocation of its licence, may within 30 days of the receipt of the notification under subsection (3), appeal to the Tribunal.